Green Chemistry Student Awards

 Advisor: Jaime Grunlan

 Dallin Smith is currently working toward his Ph.D. at Texas A&M University.
 Previously, he earned his B.S. in chemistry with a minor in environmental science at Brigham Young University.
-His current research focus is on environmentally benign fire protection of polymeric materials, including treatments for flammable polymeric substrates inherently flame-retardant polymers.
+His current research focus is on environmentally benign fire protection of polymeric materials, including treatments for flammable polymeric substrates and inherently flame-retardant polymers.

 Due to the historical use of halogenated substances in flame retardants and firefighting foams, there is strong interest in finding functional but benign alternatives.
 A promising way to do this is by utilizing nitrogen- and phosphorous-rich molecules found in nature (such as chitosan and phytic acid).
 Dallin is currently developing a flame-retardant adhesive resin from benign reagents to replace those typically made with formaldehyde.